docker/cli/docs/reference/commandline/run.md

 This binds port `8080` of the container to TCP port `80` on `127.0.0.1` of the host machine.
 You can also specify `udp` and `sctp` ports.
-The [Docker User Guide](https://docs.docker.com/network/links/) explains in detail how to manipulate ports in Docker.
+The [Docker User Guide](https://docs.docker.com/network/links/) explains in detail how to use ports in Docker.

-Note that ports which are not bound to the host (i.e., `-p 80:80` instead of `-p 127.0.0.1:80:80`) will be accessible from the outside.
+Note that ports which are not bound to the host (i.e., `-p 80:80` instead of `-p 127.0.0.1:80:80`) are externally accessible.
 This also applies if you configured UFW to block this specific port, as Docker manages its own iptables rules.
 [Read more](https://docs.docker.com/network/iptables/)